JUNYOKAN!

 [1] Mt.
 Niitaka, located in Formosa (now Taiwan), was the highest point in the Japanese Empire at the time.

-Special thanks for assistance in researching the IJN officers mentioned in this TROM go to Mr. Jean-François Masson of Canada.
-Thanks also go to Randy Stone of the United States and "Adm.
-Gurita" of the Netherlands.
+Special thanks for assistance in researching the IJN officers mentioned in this TROM go to Mr. Jean-François Masson of Canada and to Hans Mcilveen of the Netherlands for info on FRUMEL intercepts.
+Thanks go to Randy Stone of the USA and "Adm.
+Gurita" of the Netherlands and to Brian Seward of Canada.

 - Bob Hackett and Sander Kingsepp.